areaDetector/areaDetector/docs/source/install_guide.rst

    -  XML2 is required for ADCore
    -  HDF5 is required for the NDFileHDF5 and NDFileNexus plugins
    -  NEXUS is required for the NDFileNexus plugin
-   -  GRAPHICSMAGICK is required for the NDFileMagick plugin and the ADURL driver
+   -  GRAPHICSMAGICK is required for the NDFileMagick plugin the ADURL driver, and ADTimePix3 driver
    -  OPENCV is required for the ADPluginEdge plugin

 For each library XXX (XXX=TIFF, NETCDF, etc.) there are 4 Makefile